codesidian/Python-MissionChiefBot/README.md

 Once you're done double click the `run.bat` located in the main folder.
 This will force check any requirements and run the script for you.

 ### Linux
- `cd` into the botfiles folder, download the requirements with `pip install -r requirements.txt` and run either `python missionchief_bot.py` or `py missionchief_bot.py` depending on your python version
+ cd into the bots directory and run `bat run.sh`.
+This will force check any requirements and run the script for you.
+Ensure python is installed.

  ### Mac
- `cd` into the botfiles folder, download the requirements with `pip install -r requirements.txt` and run either `python missionchief_bot.py` or `py missionchief_bot.py` depending on your python version
+ cd into the bots directory and run `bat run.sh`.
+This will force check any requirements and run the script for you.
+Ensure python is installed.

 ## Issues / Bugs / Errors